henriknilson/hiHats/README.md

-See User manual in docs folder or checkout the two vidoes explaning the conept and the prtotype [Koncpet Video](https://www.youtube.com/watch?v=fm9I-2A2CJM)
+See User manual in docs folder or checkout the two videos explaining the concept and the prototype

+[Koncpet Video](https://www.youtube.com/watch?v=fm9I-2A2CJM)

 [Prototype Video](https://www.youtube.com/watch?v=-hmMvpPmy8o)